membrane/api-gateway/distribution/examples/basic-auth/README.md

 <HTML><HEAD><TITLE>Error</TITLE><META HTTP-EQUIV='Content-Type' CONTENT='text/html; charset=utf-8'></HEAD><BODY><H1>401 Unauthorized.</H1></BODY></HTML>
 ```

 The response will have the `WWW-Authenticate` Header set.
 First the browser will ask you for your username and password.
-Than it will send the following request:
+Then it will send the following request:

 ```
 GET /samples/sqlrest/CUSTOMER/7/ HTTP/1.1